-For adults, the concept exceptionally distressing means that exceptional situations are involved.
+The concept exceptionally distressing which is a requirement for adults means that exceptional situations are involved.
 Most of those who are permitted to stay because of distressing circumstances are families with children and children who sought asylum without a guardian (unaccompanied minors).
-For children, however, residence permits may be granted because of exceptionally distressing circumstances even if the circumstances which emerge are not of the same seriousness and weight as would be required to grant permits for adults.
+For children, particularly distressing circumstances are sufficient, a slightly lesser requirement.